 - Campus ID and Password are required for off-site access to most of our online resources and applications.

 - If you don't know your Campus ID, please review this information.

-Typically the most recent versions of Chrome, Safari, Internet Explorer, or Firefox will work the best with library services.
+Typically the most recent versions of Chrome, Safari, Edge, or Firefox will work the best with library services.

 Some of our resources may not function properly using earlier versions.
 If you are using these earliest versions and have any difficulties, please upgrade to the latest version.